RustyTheDalek/voodoo-sms-sdk/README.md

 Feel free to issue a pull request, although any requests that fail PHPUnit or the linter will be automatically rejected.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/goldspecdigital/voodoo-sms-sdk/tags).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details